ASTA Management Academy

 Strong business management abilities have always been a critical aspect of leading successful teams and organizations, and the current environment we face has only increased this importance.
 During the ASTA Management Academy, Drs.
 Brady Brewer, Scott Downey, Allan Gray, Pete Hammett and Bobby Martens will take you on a deep dive into the practical application of general management concepts vital to the long-term success of seed firms, discuss the changing agribusiness environment and implications for the seed industry, explore marketing strategies and more.

 Traditionally a week-long program, the ASTA Management Academy has improved its delivery model!
 This year, the academy’s impactful content will be delivered through a blended model approach featuring some online and in-person aspects.
 Two weeks prior to the academy, you’ll receive pre-recorded videos from each instructor overviewing key concepts to be discussed during the live sessions to come.
-You’ll review these videos and gain a foundational understanding of topics, then you’ll join us on Purdue University’s campus February 15-17 to practice these concepts and tools through group discussions and activities that simulate real-life application of management principles.
+You’ll review these videos and gain a foundational understanding of topics, then you’ll join us on Purdue University’s campus August 30-September 1 to practice these concepts and tools through group discussions and activities that simulate real-life application of management principles.

 Whether you’re an experienced decision-maker or new to the industry, this academy is beneficial for all levels of responsibility and segments of the seed business, including vegetable/garden, row crop and turf grass marketplaces.
 Over 1,340 participants representing more than 300 firms worldwide have completed the ASTA Management Academy.
 While it is not required to attend as a team, past participants have found it beneficial to attend with others from their organization.